Blog

 Organization > Libraries > Skills > Skills

-Allow team members to upload skills.
+Turn skills on or off for everyone in your organization, including admin-managed organization skills.
 Requires 'Code execution and file creation' to be enabled to use.
 Skills might contain executable code.
 Team members should be careful when using skills from unknown sources.

 Applies to Cowork?
 Yes.
 In order for skills to be uploaded, this setting must be enabled.
 In order for plugins to be used, this setting must be enabled.
-Note that built-in skills, already-uploaded skills, and organization-wide skills are not affected by this setting.

 Organization > Libraries > Skills > Organization Skills